-PwC has provided limited assurance over certain metrics for the FY2025 and, where relevant, the FY2024 reporting period, as detailed in the PwC independent assurance report.
+PwC has provided limited assurance over certain metrics for the FY2025 and, where relevant, the FY2024 reporting period, as detailed in the PwC independent assurance report available within Macquarie's FY2025 Basis of Preparation for Sustainability Reporting on our website.
 The FY2025 Basis of Preparation for Sustainability Reporting sets out the reporting boundaries, metric definitions and measurement methodologies for the assured metrics.